Are you excited for iOS 11 update?

 If you’re someone who has his own iOS app published on Apple App Store, then you may probably have a couple of questions about the latest version of iOS 11, and how it can benefit your published iOS app.

-Now, the first thing you need to know about iOS 11 update is that the newer Apple devices will soon not run any of the available 32 bit iOS apps.
+Now, the first thing you need to know about iOS 11 app update is that the newer Apple devices will soon not run any of the available 32 bit iOS apps.

 In fact, Apple has been showing these signs since iOS 10.1 that 32 bit apps would no longer be supported in the new operating system.
 And this has been confirmed with the release of the first iOS 11 beta launch.

-When you attempt to open a 32 bit iOS app on an iOS 11 Apple device, the app will refuse to launch, showing a message saying that the app needs to be updated to work with iOS 11.
+When you attempt to open a 32 bit iOS app on an iOS 11 supported device, the app will refuse to launch, showing a message saying that the app needs to be updated to work with iOS 11.

 32 bit apps are also not available when searching in the new version of App Store, and previously installed 32 bit apps cannot be re-installed through purchased tab.